Over the years, our blues jams have developed a large, faithful following.

 To keep posted about these jams, schedule changes, and info about other local blues jams, sign

-up for "Wolf's Music Weekly Newsletter" which is emailed every Monday.
-(To sign up, click on the the "Join"
+up for "Wolf's Music Weekly Newsletter" which is emailed several times per month.
+(To sign up, click on the

 & Sit-in Jam

-with the Host band playing an opening show set at 7 PM.
+with the Host band playing an opening show set.
 The

 host band features a weekly rotational lineup of some of DC's top blues frontmen: